ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/4-ResonanceW1.md

 For this lab we will only be adjusting the length of the pipe, and therefore we will focus on the second way to make something resonate described above.

 For a tube with both ends open, we will say that there is one segment inside the tube resonating at the fundamental.
+For this exercise, we will call this length $L$.

 :::Question
+1. Draw a picture of an open-open tube resonating at its fundamental frequency.

-1. For an open-open tube, draw the next two standing waves that would form in a longer tube, assuming that the frequency is kept constant.
+2. For an open-open tube, draw the next two standing waves that would form in a **longer** tube, assuming that the frequency is kept constant.
+The lengths should be relative to the tube drawn in the first part of the question.

-2. How many segments are in each tube?
+3. How many segments are in each tube?

-3. What is the length, $L$, of the tube in terms of the wavelength $\lambda$ for each of the two new pipes?
+4. What is the length, $L$, of the tube in terms of the wavelength $\lambda$ for each of the two new pipes?

-4. Based on the fundamental, and the next two standing waves, what is length of a tube with $n$ segments inside of it.
+5. Based on the fundamental, and the next two standing waves, what is length of a tube with $n$ segments inside of it.
 :::

 ::::::